codesharedot/quantum-resistant-ledger-price/README.md

-# nano price
+# augur price

-Gets the nano price with Python (from JSON).
+Gets the augur price with Python (from JSON).

 https://pythonbasics.org